tarwn/SQLisHard/README.md

 When writing this system initially (in 2012), it also served as a test bed for a whole variety of different patterns and technologies that I was trying.
-Some of these I continued to use in other projects (knockout, selenium, logging) and some I did not (SquishIt, general architecture patterns).
+Some of these I continued to use in other projects (knockout, selenium, logging) and some I did not (SquishIt, Chutzpah, general architecture patterns).
 Even the ones I kept, like knockout, evolved a great deal in other projects.

 So short version: This works but beware copying patterns from the code, as is often the case when we look back on older code, I want to take everything I've learned and rewrite the whole thing.